Web-transcendence/Dev/README.md

 ## Choice of Modules

 ### • Web
-◦ Major module: Use a Framework to build the backend.
+◦ Major module: Use a Framework to build the backend.🟩

-◦ Minor module: Use a framework or a toolkit to build the frontend.
+◦ Minor module: Use a framework or a toolkit to build the frontend.🟩

 ◦ Minor module: Use a database for the backend.
+🟩
 ~~◦ Major module: Store the score of a tournament in the Blockchain.~~
 ### • User Management

-◦ Major module: Standard user management, authentication, users across tournaments.
+◦ Major module: Standard user management, authentication, users across tournaments.🟥

 ???
 ~~◦ Major module: Implementing a remote authentication.~~ ???

 ### • Gameplay and user experience

-◦ Major module: Remote players
+◦ Major module: Remote players🟪

 ~~◦ Major module: Multiplayers (more than 2 in the same game).~~

-◦ Major module: Add Another Game with User History and Matchmaking.
+◦ Major module: Add Another Game with User History and Matchmaking.🟪

-◦ Minor module: Game Customization Options.
+◦ Minor module: Game Customization Options.🟪

 ???

 ◦ Major module: Live chat.
 ???

 ### • AI-Algo

-◦ Major module: Introduce an AI Opponent.
+◦ Major module: Introduce an AI Opponent.⬛

-◦ Minor module: User and Game Stats Dashboards
+◦ Minor module: User and Game Stats Dashboards⬛

 ### • Cybersecurity